BesnikShala/Milestone-project-1/README.md

 -	I want to be able to get in touch with a member of staff to make an enquiry on pricing if the service is dependent on further information/insight.
     - The user via navbar can go to the contact us page or be directly sent from the service page to the contact us page via the responsive request a quotation button on each of the three services.
-The user has the option to either email or call with any questions or if they would like to send a quotation request, they can do so via the form. **Note** The form has a pop with a message after sending form is for demonstration purposes only. the form does not get sent as it has not Target or Method attributes.
+The user has the option to either email or call with any questions or if they would like to send a quotation request, they can do so via the form. **Note** The form has a pop with a message after sending form is for demonstration purposes only.
+The form does not get sent as it does not Target or Method attributes.
     - <a href="https://github.com/BesnikShala/Milestone-project-1/blob/master/assets/images/fifth-ux-testing-desktop1.png" target="_blank">Desktop Screenshot</a>
     - <a href="https://github.com/BesnikShala/Milestone-project-1/blob/master/assets/images/fifth-ux-testing-desktop2.png" target="_blank">Desktop Screenshot 2</a>
     - <a href="https://github.com/BesnikShala/Milestone-project-1/blob/master/assets/images/fifth-ux-testing-mobile1.png" target="_blank">Mobile Screenshot</a>